VERIFY: Do you really save money by turning off A/C?

-As we approach the notoriously hot Houston summer, do you really save any money by turning off your central air conditioning when you leave the house?
+As summer approaches, do you really save any money by turning off your central air conditioning when you leave the house?
 Or, does it end up costing more to fire it back up and cool things down when you get home?

 And, does shutting it down create more wear and tear on your system?